kevin4998/CSharpGuidelines/_pages/Cheatsheet.md

 **Layout**

-* Maximum line length is 130 characters
+* Maximum line length is 80 characters
-* Indent 4 spaces, don't use tabs
+* Always use tabs for indentation not 4 spaces.
 * Keep one space between keywords like `if` and the expression, but don't add spaces after `(` and before `)`
 * Add a space around operators, like `+`, `-`, `==`, etc.
 * Always add curly braces after the keywords `if`, `else`, `do`, `while`, `for`, `foreach` and `case` ({{ site.default_rule_prefix }}1535)